Jayne Houdyshell: 2015–2020: The Humans and acclaim

-In 2010, she starred as the Stage Manager in the film Morning Glory opposite Harrison Ford, Diane Keaton, and Rachel McAdams.

-In 2015, she starred as Rose Offer on the NBC limited series American Odyssey opposite Anna Friel and Peter Facinelli.

-In 2017, she appeared in Alexander Payne's science fiction comedy feature Downsizing opposite Matt Damon.

 In 2018, she starred on the third season of the ABC thriller Quantico as The Widow.
 In 2019, she appeared as the housekeeper Hannah in Greta Gerwig's critically acclaimed and Oscar-nominated film adaptation of Little Women starring Saoirse Ronan, Emma Watson, Florence Pugh, Eliza Scanlen, Laura Dern, Timothée Chalamet, and Meryl Streep.
+In April 2019, Houdyshell returned to Broadway as the Earl of Gloucester in the Sam Gold directed production of King Lear, with Glenda Jackson in the title role.

+2021–present: Career expansion

 In 2021, she reprised her Tony-winning role of Deidre Blake in The Humans, the film adaptation of her Broadway play.
 The movie co-starred Richard Jenkins, Amy Schumer, Beanie Feldstein, Steven Yeun, and June Squibb.
 It had its world premiere at the 2021 Toronto International Film Festival on September 12, 2021.
 The film was released by A24 on November 24, 2021, both in theaters and on Showtime.

-In 2021 and 2022, she played the memorable role of Bunny Folger on seasons 1 and 2 of the hit, Emmy-nominated Hulu series Only Murders in the Building, opposite Steve Martin, Martin Short, and Selena Gomez.
+In 2021, 2022, and 2025, she played the memorable role of Bunny Folger on seasons 1, 2, and 5 of the hit, Emmy-nominated Hulu series Only Murders in the Building, opposite Steve Martin, Martin Short, and Selena Gomez.
+For her performance she received two nominations alongside the cast for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.

-Her next movie Causeway is a psychological drama film directed by Lila Neugebauer and starring Jennifer Lawrence and Brian Tyree Henry.
+In 2022 Houdyshell played Eulalie Mackecknie Shinn in musical revival of Meredith Willson's The Music Man, starring Hugh Jackman and Sutton Foster.
+For her performance she received a nomination for the Tony Award for Best Featured Actress in a Play.
+That same year she acted in the psychological drama film Causeway directed by Lila Neugebauer and starring Jennifer Lawrence and Brian Tyree Henry.
 It had its world premiere at the 2022 Toronto International Film Festival on September 10, 2022.
 It was released theatrically and on Apple TV+ on November 4, 2022.
+She returned to Broadway in the revival of Anton Chekov Uncle Vanya at Vivian Beaumont Theater starring Steve Carell, Allison Pill, William Jackson Harper, and Alfred Molina.